 Website Privacy Statement

 This privacy statement explains how the Office for the Promotion of Migrant Integration (OPMI) collects and uses information about you, based on your visits to this website.
-You also have a right to obtain information about you kept by the Office for the Promotion of Migrant Integration.
-This is explained is our Data Protection Policy referenced above.
+You also have a right to obtain personal data about you kept by the Office for the Promotion of Migrant Integration.
+This is explained in our Data Protection Policy referenced above.